What Is A Showrunner? The Role of Television’s Top Dog Explained

 Responsibilities of a Showrunner

 A good Showrunner isn’t a dictator.
-The role’s not about having absolute power.
+The role is not about having absolute power.
 They make the final decision, but the role is also collaborative.
 They’re also required to wear many hats.
 Competently.
 Rarely do creatives possess sharp managerial skills.
 But showrunners do.
-In fact, its required.
+In fact, it’s required.

 Before production begins they’ll develop a budget for the season and each episode.
 Whether they’re the creator of the show or a new showrunner taking control in a later season, the showrunner holds the creative vision for the show.
 This means they may have to stand up to the studio or network to protect their vision.